Steps for Successful Enrollment

 Refer to your individual JumpStart schedule for the date and time of your appointment with your academic advisor.

 You must meet with your academic adviser in order to complete the registration process.

 Get your ID card at the location and time mentioned in your JumpStart schedule.
 Your ID card will be activated for charging when you complete Registration Finalization — also known as Jumping Einstein.

-You know you are finished when you see the graphic of Jumping Einstein™.
-Once you have seen Jumping Einstein, it takes about 60 mintues for your ID card to be activated for charging at The Express and the University Bookstore.
+You know you are finished with registration when you see the graphic of Jumping Einstein™.
+Once you have seen Jumping Einstein, it takes about 60 minutes for your ID card to be activated for charging at The Express and the University Bookstore.

 After you are on campus and have received registration finalization for the term, register your vehicle with Campus Security.